 B.A.
 1995, Wesleyan University

-Sarah Davis is Clinical Associate Professor of Law and Associate Director of the interdisciplinary Center for Patient Partnerships at the University of Wisconsin where she teaches about patient advocacy, health and public health law.
-Areas of interest include health professionals' patient advocacy roles, engaging patients in quality improvement and policymaking, building professionals' resiliency skills, and medical and legal curriculum transformation.
+Sarah Davis is Clinical Professor of Law and Co-Director, with Jill Jacklitz, MSSW, of the interdisciplinary Center for Patient Partnerships at the University of Wisconsin (housed at the Law School) where she teaches about patient advocacy, health and public health law, including in the service-learning program as supervising attorney.

 The Center for Patient Partnerships, an interdisciplinary center of the Schools of Law, Medicine and Public Health, Nursing and Pharmacy, offers experiential patient advocacy education to students from those disciplines and others.
 The curriculum focuses on health advocacy, patient-centered care, and health systems change, offering a 12-credit certificate in Consumer Health Advocacy.
 The Center also infuses patients' voices into health systems reform, offering a critical link to health consumers' experiences.
 Learn more at www.patientpartnerships.org.

 - Building an evidence-base for population health and health equity interventions

 - Program implementation determinants to address health-harming legal issues

 - Patient engagement in research and quality improvement efforts in health systems

 Sarah Davis has been appointed to Dane County's newly formed subcommittee looking into fines and fees, as part of the Public Protection and Judiciary Committee.
 The purpose of the subcommittee is to review fines and fees assessed in the civil, human services and criminal justice system and determine where the county can reduce or eliminate them.